 We have been acting for people with asbestos-related problems for over 20 years.
 We have the expertise to deal with your case quickly and efficiently.
 This means you can concentrate on the important things whilst we deal with your legal claim, safe in the knowledge that we are working to secure the compensation you deserve.

 Contact our asbestos disease and mesothelioma solicitors today

 Anglia Asbestos Disease Support Group

-Ashtons Legal are proud to sponsor Anglia Asbestos Disease Support Group, which has been established for individuals in East Anglia suffering the effects of exposure to asbestos.
-The support group meets on a monthly basis in Norwich and Bury St Edmunds and is open to patients, carers, family members, medical professionals and others experts working with sufferers.
+Ashtons Legal is proud to sponsor Anglia Asbestos Disease Support Group, which has been established for individuals in East Anglia suffering the effects of exposure to asbestos.
+The support group meets on a monthly basis in Norwich and is open to patients, carers, family members, medical professionals and other experts working with sufferers.
 Click here for more information about the group.